 Each pane of the program can be used to display a different folder or drive and colour coding can be used to highlight files of a particular type.
 Built in support for .zip and .cab files makes it easy to work with compressed file formats and an integrated FTP client means that files can be easily uploaded and downloaded from your web space.

 A much requested feature that is missing from Explorer can be found in Q-Dir - the option to print directory contents.
 There's also built in previewing of a number of common file types and a screen magnifier to enlarge sections of the screen.
 Q-Dir is everything you could ask of a file browser and more.

-Improvements in Q-Dir for Windows 10 and Update of the language files in Q-Dir.
+-Small adjustments in Q-Dir for Windows 10 and Windows Server 2016 plus Update of the language files in Q-Dir.